Antibiotic-resistant bacteria: Fluoride to the rescue?

-Category: Climate Hits: 1Scientists have long been aware of the dangerous overuse of antibiotics and the increasing number of antibiotic-resistant microbes that have resulted.
+Category: Climate Hits: 6Scientists have long been aware of the dangerous overuse of antibiotics and the increasing number of antibiotic-resistant microbes that have resulted.
 While over-prescription of antibiotics for medicinal use has unsettling implications for human health, so too does the increasing presence of antibiotics in the natural environment.
 The latter may stem from the improper disposal of medicines, but also from the biotechnology field, which has depended on antibiotics as a selection device in the lab.

 Read more https://www.sciencedaily.com/releases/2021/01/210104141521.htm